apache/incubator-streampark-website/docs/user-guide/4-dockerDeployment.md

 ![](/doc/image/remoteSubmission.png)

 #### Use existing Mysql services
-This approach is suitable for enterprise production, where you can quickly deploy StreamPark based on docker and associate it with an online database
+This approach is suitable for enterprise production, where you can quickly deploy Apache StreamPark based on docker and associate it with an online database
 Note: The diversity of deployment support is maintained through the .env configuration file, make sure there is one and only one .env file in the directory

 ```shell